-As at September 30, 2016 and December 31, 2015 only cash and cash equivalents and investments available-for-sale are recorded at fair value (Level 1) on the statement of financial position.
+As at December 31, 2016 and 2015 only cash and cash equivalents and marketable securities are recorded at fair value (Level 1) on the consolidated statements of financial position.

 (j) Cash and cash equivalents

 Cash and cash equivalents consist of cash deposits in banks, certificates of deposit and short-term investments with remaining maturities of three months or less at time of acquisition.
 The Company does not hold any asset backed commercial paper.